What Defines Research at Gillette?

-Research at Gillette (also called medical research and research studies) answers clinical questions through patient-informed, rigorous science so that every child may create their own story.
-Clinical trials determine whether new drugs or treatments are safe and effective.
-Carefully conducted clinical trials are the fastest and safest way to find treatments that work.
-Ideas for clinical trials usually come from researchers.
-After researchers test new therapies or procedures in the laboratory and get promising results, they begin planning clinical trials.
-New therapies are tested on people only after laboratory and animal studies show promising results.
+Research at Gillette (also called medical research and research studies) is designed to answer clinical questions through patient-informed, rigorous science so that every child may create their own story.
+Studies are designed to answer specific questions about drugs, new therapies, or new ways of using known treatments.
+Ideas for research studies usually come from researchers and physicians and are centered on the patient experience.
+After researchers test new treatments, therapies, or procedures in the laboratory and get promising results, they begin planning clinical trials.
+Clinical trials are used to determine whether new drugs or treatments are safe and effective.

 What Is Informed Consent?

-- Provide potential research study participants with adequate information about the study.
+- Provide potential participants with adequate information about a study.

-- Ensure participants give their consent to participate in the research study voluntarily.
+- Ensure that participants voluntarily give their consent to participate in the study.

 - Respect the rights of all participants in research studies.